-Tulips are a favorite in the garden and are known as harbingers of Spring (they’re one of the first of the season to produce blooms).
+Tulips are a favorite in flower beds and are known as harbingers of Spring (they’re one of the first of the season to produce blooms).
 Their beautiful flowers and vibrant colors are a refreshing change after a cold and dreary winter.

 They are easy to plant and maintain although the digging required can be a bit overwhelming if you do dozens in the Fall–but so worthwhile and you’re sure to appreciate the effort come Spring.